aquatix/dammit.nl/content/posts/prettifying_gnome.md

 and set it correspondingly under Cursor in Tweaks' Appearance tab.

 As I spend quite some time in terminals, and tend to stick with the Gnome Terminal, I used [Gogh](https://github.com/Mayccoll/Gogh) to choose a matching pleasant colour scheme.
 Gogh [supports a lot of colour schemes](https://mayccoll.github.io/Gogh/), so choose one to your liking.
 I found Afterglow to match nicely with the Materia theme, and it has pleasant colours with enough contrast, but without blinding me (which is why I choose dark-ish themes in general).

+Firefox works nicely with the Materia theme, but some websites do no style inputs correctly, so you can encounter dark inputs with dark text, which, well, is not optimal.
+To counter this, use the [Text Contrast for Dark Themes](https://addons.mozilla.org/en-GB/firefox/addon/text-contrast-for-dark-themes/) addon.

 ## More tweaks